selwynpolit/d9book/book/index.md

   - icon: 🔀
     title: Redirects
+    details: Redirecting to web pages on and off-site, from controllers, forms and more.
     link: /redirects

   - icon: 🔲
     title: Render Arrays
+    details: The building blocks of Drupal's rendering system
     link: /render

   - icon: 🚦
     title: Routes and Controllers
+    details: Navigating around Drupal
     link: /routes

   - icon: 🔐
     title: Security
+    details: Protecting your site from malware and malicious threat actors
     link: /security

   - icon: 🛠️
     title: Services and Dependency injection
+    details: The new modern way to write code, creating services and using D.I. in controllers, drush commands
     link: /services

   - icon: 💻